Workflow Structure

 Related Documentation

-- Frontmatter - Configuration options for workflows
+- Frontmatter — Workflow configuration options

-- Markdown - The main markdown content of workflows
+- Markdown — Writing the markdown body

-- CLI Commands - CLI commands for workflow management
+- CLI Commands — Workflow management commands

 - MCPs — Model Context Protocol configuration